 History of ISC

 In 1995, the Land Titles Automated Network Development (LAND) project began with the goal of re-engineering and automating Saskatchewan’s Land Titles and Plan Processing systems.
 This involved converting over 10 million documents and 50 million pages of records to electronic forms.
-When ISC was formed five years later, we were given the responsibility to complete the LAND project and to integrate the Land Titles system with Geographic Information System (GIS) data.
+When ISC was formed in 2000, it was given the responsibility to complete the LAND Project and to integrate Land Surveys and the Land Titles system with Geographic Information System (GIS) data.

-Visit the pages below to find out more about us.
+Visit the pages below to find out more about the history of Land Titles and Land Surveys.

 Land Titles: History